morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule M25: The OSI model has layer 8 (user) and layer 9 (management). - /u/Dirty_Socks

-#### Rule M26 - Managers often have a checklist, which no one else will care about. - /u/OldGreyTroll
+#### Rule M26: Managers often have a checklist, which no one else will care about. - /u/OldGreyTroll

+#### Rule M27: Managers will ask you to do something that is stupid/expensive/won’t work. - /u/BastPriestess

+Rule **M27A**: When they do, always ask for it in writing to CYA. - /u/BastPriestess

+Rule **M27B**: If they give it in writing, send a copy to your personal e-mail address. - /u/BastPriestess

+#### Rule M28: Buzzwords rule all decisions. - /u/TechnoJoeHouston

 #### Rule MAN: Who your manager is likely to be. - /u/morriscox